pixel

 The meaning of the Japanese term encompasses graduation theses (even if unpublished), published articles, and articles presented at conferences.
 So, if you have any articles or theses that meet that description, you must list them in the application form and attach the abstracts.
 If you do not have any relevant articles because your previous degree didn’t require a thesis, that will not hurt you, but you should contact the embassy to see if they want you to submit something else, instead.

-If you are currently enrolled in a degree program and have not written your thesis yet but will write one later, you can still submit an abstract before the thesis is complete, if your topic bas been determined.
+If you are currently enrolled in a degree program and have not written your thesis yet but will write one later, you can still submit an abstract before the thesis is complete, if your topic has been determined.

 9. Certificate of language proficiency (English and/or Japanese) (only if applicable)